rabithole/commercial/commercial/README.md

 - Set unit cost query process to a regular schedule when deployed.
 - Update company info without having to make a change in every form field.
 - TypeError in product collection when paginating
-- Add timestamp to update unit costs process
 - refine product search more...
+Add regex to local array of products
 - add notes to draft order submision
-- Link collections page search results to their perspective products.
 - Error handling if product does not have an accurate price displayed.
 - Implement login and account creation for clients
 - Error handling for all graphQl calls
+- Product search error handling when image isn't available
+- Add ternary operator for sign in or sign up page

 - Login and protected route emplementation
 --- This will set the company Shopify ID.